shantosaha/Claw-Master-V3.2/README.md

 # Claw Master - Arcade Inventory & Settings Tracker
+# This is a fresh git upload of claw-master-v3
 A comprehensive management application for arcade operations, built to track machines, inventory, maintenance, and staff workflows.

 ## 🚀 Tech Stack